armdevvel/Arctic-Fox/README.md

 # Arctic Fox Web Browser - POC for Windows on ARM32

 This is a ***PROOF OF CONCEPT***.
 It DOES not work right now.
 I **am not**, and ***will not*** promise a working date, when I will update it, etc. It's open so anybody can contribute.
 Currently, I'm uploading user generated files such as configure for the simple reason that I don't know autoconf well enough to make the needed changes in the right files.
 To get on the path of building: copy `mozcfg-armv7-w64-mingw32` to `.mozconfig`, then run `./mach build`.
 It WILL error out.
+Also, this ONLY targets armv7-w64-mingw32.
+Other platforms are NOT guaranteed to continue to build!
+The point of this being in its own repository is so it builds for the specific target!

 # Original README
 ## Arctic Fox Web Browser